 Did you know your bank is reporting information about your banking habits to several consumer reporting agencies?
 ChexSystems is one of the largest account screening consumer reporting agencies, maintaining banking information on over 300 million Americans.

-ChexSystems collects, maintains, reports and produces data about how you manage both your checking and savings accounts.
+ChexSystems collects, maintains, reports and produces data about how you manage both checking and savings accounts.

-Once a consumer is reported to ChexSystems, the negative information can remain 5 years; so it's important to know how ChexSystems works.
+It's important to know how ChexSystems works because once a consumer is reported to ChexSystems, the negative information can remain 5 years.

-Types of information included in a ChexSystems Report
+The types of information included in a ChexSystems Report include:

 - Number of times a consumer applied for a checking or saving account, auto loan, credit card or installment loan.